 Plan your fall wardrobe early

 I know, I know.
 It is still the mid of summer, and you are still pre-vacation or vacation mode.
+You have your resort style or short summer vacation outfit ideas on your mind.
 The heat is on and we are not so unhappy about the heat as it sounds when we sigh.
 We also are in full denial.
 Summer means freedom, even fashion wise.
 The dress code is a little looser than in the other times of the year because it is hot.
 Well whatever is hot for you.
 But face it.
 Fall will soon knock at the door and announce winter, who then will show its ugly face for what seems to be never ending.

 My experience over the last years was that it is harder to find the items I want when the pressure to have them increases.
 Thus, last summer, I started early on planning my cold season wardrobe and it paid off big time – style wise and budget wise.Start early building your wardrobe for the next season to get the pick at the litter of high quality chic clothes at affordable prices . #budgettip #styletip Click To Tweet

-In this new series of five posts, I will present tips how to create an awesome fall/winter wardrobe without breaking the bank and without starving style wise.
-The series will be online every Wednesday.
-Thus, mark your calendar to stop by.
+In this series of five posts, I will present tips how to create an awesome fall/winter wardrobe without breaking the bank and without starving style wise.

 Tip #1: Take stock